Farama-Foundation/Miniworld/README.md

 ### Testing

 There is a simple UI application which allows you to control the simulation or real robot manually.
 The `manual_control.py` application will launch the Gym environment, display camera images and send actions (keyboard commands) back to the simulator or robot.
+The `--env-name` argument specifies which environment to load.
+See the list of [available environments](docs/environments.md) for more information.

 ```
 ./manual_control.py --env-name MiniWorld-Hallway-v0